neurobionics/opensourceleg/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Contributions of any kind welcome!
+Contributions of any kind are welcome!
 For more details, read our [contribution guidelines](https://neurobionics.github.io/opensourceleg/contributing/).
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.

 ## 📝 License